-Identification of vulnerable groups by human rights issue and results of due diligence
+Identification of vulnerable groups by human rights issue

-SK Telecom structures the value chain to identify vulnerable groups and determines the possibility of human rights issues for each process, Accordingly, we identified vulnerable groups within categories such as networks, products and services, and devices and internal members of SK Telecom and our subsidiaries and joint ventures, minors under the age of 18, indigenous landowners in base station construction, raw material suppliers of handsets, and members of suppliers including network equipment manufacturers, foreign workers, all of the business partners of SK Telecom's value chain, and SK Telecom's existing and potential customers were included in the corresponding groups.
-Our company preemptively identifies major human rights issues related to vulnerable groups identified in the risk mapping stage, analyzes the nature of the issues, and determines whether to conduct due diligence according to the level of risk.
-For issues identified as a result of due diligence, we implement 100% improvement measures.
+SK Telecom structures the value chain to identify vulnerable groups and determines the possibility of human rights issues for each process.
+Accordingly, we identified vulnerable groups within categories such as networks, products and services, and devices and internal members of SK Telecom and our subsidiaries and joint ventures, minors under the age of 18, indigenous landowners in base station construction, raw material suppliers of handsets, and members of suppliers including network equipment manufacturers, foreign workers, all of the business partners of SK Telecom's value chain, and SK Telecom's existing and potential customers were included in the corresponding groups.
+Our company preemptively identifies major human rights issues related to vulnerable groups identified in the risk mapping stage, analyzes the nature of the issues, and determines whether to conduct due diligence, we implement 100% improvement measures.